alex-taffe/iOS-Restrictions-Cracker/README.md

 apt package coming soon

 ## Compile from source
-Make sure that gcc, make, openssl and openssl-dev are installed on the machine
+Make sure that gcc (4.7 or newer), make, openssl and openssl-dev are installed on the machine

-  `sudo apt-get install gcc make openssl openssl-dev`
+  `sudo apt install gcc make openssl openssl-dev`

 To compile run
   `make`